obay/azhubreader/README.md

 - `-namespace`: Event Hub namespace
 - `-keyname`: Shared Access Key name
 - `-key`: Shared Access Key

-All parameters are required.
+- `-categories`: Comma-separated list of monitored categories (default "AuditLogs") (Optional)
+- `-operations`: Comma-separated list of monitored operations (default "Add user,Delete user") (Optional)
+- `-filter`: Filter events based on monitored categories and operations (default true) (Optional).
+Setting this to false will write all events to JSON files and will not filter based on categories and operations.

 ## Configuration

-The application is configured to monitor the following:
+The application is configured to monitor the following by default:

 - Categories: "AuditLogs"
 - Operations: "Add user", "Delete user"

-To modify these, update the `monitoredCategories` and `monitoredOperations` slices in the `ReadEventHub` function.
+To modify these, update the `categories` and `operations` parameters when running the application.

 ## Output